Epistimio/orion/docs/src/install/core.rst

    pip install orion

-Note that Oríon comes with the following algorithms: Random Search, Hyperband, and ASHA.
+Note that Oríon comes with the following algorithms: Random Search, Hyperband, TPE, and ASHA.
 More algorithms are available in the :doc:`plugin section </plugins/install>`, their installation is also done through ``pip``.

 Afterwards, we recommend to :doc:`select a database </install/database>` for Oríon to use unless you're comfortable with the default option.